compse-consulting/.github/profile/README.md

 _Database design and evaluation — structuring data so it supports sound analysis from day one_

-Our focus is expert advisory: we strengthen and validate the methods you already use, giving you confidence in your data-driven decisions.
+Our focus is expert advisory: we strengthen and validate the methods you already use, giving you confidence in your data and model-driven decisions.

 **How we work**